emaele/rpi-go-bot/readme.md

 # Raspberry Pi Go Bot

-<p>RPi bot is a simple bot written in Go to control some aspects of your Raspberry Pi, like cpu temperature</p>
+RPi bot is a simple bot written in Go to control some aspects of your Raspberry Pi, like cpu temperature.
-<p>It also checks every 10 second if CPU temperature goes over the limit of 60°C (you can edit this value in the config file)</p>
+It also checks every 10 second if CPU temperature goes over the limit of 60°C (you can edit this value in the config file).
-<p>Be sure to run it as root</p>
+Be sure to run it as root.
 ### Available commands and features

 - Get notified on every startup